johnman/openfin-platform-samples/platform-autoshow/README.md

 Just clone this repo, start the webserver and use the openfin cli to get started.

-The logic is broken into a view main files:
+The logic is broken into a few main files:

 * app.json this specifies a providerUrl which is found in platform/provider.html.
 This loads two js files.
 One which initialises the platform (platform.js needed if you have a custom provider) and controller.js
 * platform/controller.js this is just some code to simulate an event triggering the launching of 2 windows and 2 windows with views.
 Two will autoshow themselves after loading and two are set visible through the controller.
 * index.js/index.html this has the ability to launch windows and windows with views.
 By default these views are hidden.
-You can then select them from the drop down and make them visible.
+You can then select them from the drop down and make them visible with the show button.
 * the other html files are very basic files with minimal JavaScript logic.